gjadi-mej/Test-rst-rendering/README.rst

 Graphical User Interface Test Suite
 -----------------------------------

 The UI Test Suite is split into a C Test Suite and a Java Test Suite.
-It tests the integration of the ``LLUI*`` API and the tearing signal usage.
+It tests the implementation of the ``LLUI*`` API and the tearing signal usage.
 It also provides indication about the minimum draw time allowed to display animations at a given framerate.

 See `UI Readme <tests/ui/README.rst>`_